 The QuickBooks database manager is useful for users hosting multiple versions of QuickBooks on the same server to work on clients data, Intuit offers five different desktop application versions, the most popular of which are QuickBooks Pro, Premier, and Enterprise.
 If you only use one of the three versions, you do not need to install the QuickBooks database server manager in order to access your files in multi-user mode; instead, simply create a network share drive to share files with multiple users.
 However, if you are a CPA firm or an accountant with clients who use all three versions of QB, you will need to install the database server manager on a host computer in order to share and access your files with the multi-user hosting feature enabled in QB.

-Services effected by the QBDBMgrN not running on this computer Error?
+Services effected by the QBDBMgrN not running

 When you see the QBDBMgrN not running error message, it means that multi-user hosting is disabled and you won’t be able to access the following services: